Here you will find tobacco education resources, including information and resources for those ready to quit smoking.

 Tobacco Education Resources

 The Campaign for Tobacco-Free Kids is a leading force in the fight to reduce tobacco use and its deadly toll in the United States and around the world.
 They advocate for public policies proven to prevent kids from smoking, help smokers quit and protect everyone from secondhand smoke.
-You will find a wealth of resources related to tobacco including fact sheets and information on Kick Butts Day, a national day of activism for youth.
+You will find a wealth of resources related to tobacco information on Kick Butts Day, a national day of activism for youth.

 The Centers for Disease Control and Prevention (CDC) has useful information about the negative health effects associated with tobacco including reports, fact sheets, and videos created by youth explaining the harmful effects of tobacco with suggestions on how to prevent young people from using tobacco.